Get to know our Board members

 Bio:

 Shelley believes in taking what comes and accepting change for what it is.
 His long career in the engineering and manufacturing field has taken him from his roots in Quebec to southern Ontario to the local area.
 For the past 37 years, he has lived near Smiths Falls where he launched and developed Northern Cables.
 This power cable manufacturer now employs 250 people in the area.
-“From beginning to end, I’ve done it all with this business from accounting to selling to whatever need to be done to get the job done.”Shelley brings that same attitude to his volunteer work.
+“From beginning to end, I’ve done it all with this business from accounting to selling to whatever needs to be done to get the job done.”Shelley brings that same attitude to his volunteer work.
 For example, he represents the City of Prescott on the St. Lawrence Corridor Economic Development Commission which brings seven townships together to encourage economic development.

 As a father and local employer, Shelley knows there is a need for services such as the ones that LLGAMH provides.
 “We see employees that experience difficult times.
 It’s very hard and we are very concerned.
 Sometimes trying to help them isn’t easy.”